Click the following link to download, view and store the PDF version of the information on this page: How to become an official

 Step 5: Online Test

-The test is designed to help you understand the rules, and know where they are located in the rulebook.
-It will take about 100 minutes to complete.
-You will need to take either the Certification ‐‐ Stroke and Turn/Timer test or the Certification – Administrative Official test.
+The test is designed to help you understand the rules, and know where they are located in the rule book.
+It will some time to complete so be patient and use the book search capability.
+As a new official, you will need to take either the Certification ‐‐ Stroke and Turn/Timer test or the Certification – Administrative Official test.
 It is recommended that the test be taken prior to or in close proximity to your third and fourth training session.
 You will need to complete Steps 4A through 4D before taking the test.

 The test(s) can be found at: